Fourth Week of January 2021

 □ Alongside the spread of avian influenza (AI), the recent surge in global grain prices—which have continued to hit new highs over the past several months—has sent the prices of various vegetables, fruits, and eggs soaring.

-▶ Russia, the world’s largest wheat exporter, will double its wheat export tariff from 2021.3.1.
+▶ Starting 2021.3.1., Russia, the world’s largest wheat exporter, will double its wheat export tariff.

 ▶ Corn futures have likewise jumped 70% in one year, from $311.50 on 2020.1.4. to $530.90/bushel.

 ▶ Korea’s food self-sufficiency rate is very low.
-This is why I have repeatedly argued on the blog that agriculture deserves closer attention.
+This is why I have repeatedly recommended majoring in agriculture on the blog.

 ▶ I recommend reading Sisa Onuel’s series, “Food Is Money."